 Report – By Henry Yamo on Rarotonga

-Henry Yamo is a postgraduate communication studies student at AUT University reporting with the Cook Islands News team.
+Henry Yamo is a post graduate student and journalist at AUT University reporting for the Pacific Media Centre and Cook Islands News.